Hesperian Health Guides

 Some sicknesses, like arthritis, diabetes, asthma, and epilepsy, are not caused by germs.
 They cannot be passed from one person to another.

-Other sicknesses, like measles, hepatitis, tetanus, womb infection, HIV, and the flu, are called infections and are caused by germs.
+Other sicknesses, like measles, hepatitis, tetanus, womb infection, HIV, and the flu, are infections caused by germs.
 People get sick when the germs that cause these infections get inside their bodies.

 How germs get into the body